traject/traject/doc/settings.md

 * `log.level`:  Log this level and above.
 Default 'info', set to eg 'debug' to get potentially more logging info, or 'error' to get less. https://github.com/rudionrails/yell/wiki/101-setting-the-log-level

+* `log.batch_progress`: If set to a number N (or string representation), will output a progress line to INFO log, every N records.

 * `marc_source.type`: default 'binary'.
 Can also set to 'xml' or (not yet implemented todo) 'json'.
 Command line shortcut `-t`

 * `marc4j_reader.jar_dir`:   Path to a directory containing Marc4J jar file to use.
 All .jar's in dir will